How to Stay Healthy at Work

 body to form antibodies to protect you.

-The nasal spray is not recommended for the 2016-2017 flu season.
+The nasal spray was not recommended for the 2016-2017 flu season.
 The CDC says this is because the nasal

 spray did not seem to protect against the flu over the last several flu seasons.
 In